 Estimates reflect the year the concession impacts on revenue, rather than the year in which the concession is accessed.
-Furthermore, the timing of the revenue impact is based on the tax payment arrangements that will apply under The New Tax System and The New Business Tax System (including for years prior to the commencement of the new payment arrangements).
+Furthermore, the timing of the impact is based on the tax payment arrangements that apply under The New Tax System and The New Business Tax System (including for years prior to the commencement of the new payment arrangements).
 This approach allows more meaningful comparisons to be made of movements in the tax expenditure estimates since only variations in tax rates, and the extent to which the tax expenditures are being accessed, are reflected in the estimates.

 In many cases, it is difficult to estimate the value of certain tax expenditures because of a lack of data.
-These tax expenditures are identified either by `na' or a broad indication of the order of magnitude (for example: <5, which indicates that the magnitude of the tax expenditure is likely to be less than $5 million).
+These tax expenditures are identified either by 'na' or a broad indication of the order of magnitude (for example: <5, which indicates that the magnitude of the tax expenditure is likely to be less than $5 million).

 5.2 Accrual estimates

 The Commonwealth Government has completed a phased transition from cash to accrual budgeting.
 Historically, cash accounting has underpinned the production of public accounts.
-This TES is the second to be prepared on an accrual basis1 using the tax liability method (TLM) of revenue recognition.
+This TES is the third to be prepared on an accrual basis1 using the tax liability method (TLM) of revenue recognition.

 - An alternative method of revenue recognition is the economic transaction method (ETM), under which the Commonwealth is deemed to have accrued revenue at the time the relevant economic or financial transaction occurs.
 For example, company tax would be accrued in the year a company earned the income rather than when the tax assessment is issued and payment is required (which can be up to eighteen months later).

 - In principle, ETM is generally more consistent with accrual accounting principles.
-However, with respect to tax revenue, the Commonwealth, at this stage, considers that the TLM provides a more robust and reliable basis for measuring revenue than ETM.
+However, with respect to tax revenue, the Commonwealth, at this stage, considers that the TLM provides a more robust and reliable basis for forecasting revenue than ETM.

 The introduction of accrual budgeting required a minor modification to the terminology used to describe government expenditure, referred to as outlays under cash budgeting.
 The term outlays is generally applied to cash payments.
 Under accrual accounting, the equivalent concept is expenses.
 Expenditure is a neutral term that does not necessarily apply to one accounting basis or the other.